jgilyard/Trading_Platform/README.md

 # Trading_Platform
 Component Based Stock Analysis Platform with Scrapper, Portfolio Maker and Trader

-Python 2.7 is a requirement
+Python 3 is a requirement
+Python used for Scrapping and Plotting